Understanding the Reinforcement Learning Framework

 It's important to note that Q-learning is a foundational algorithm in reinforcement learning, and many variations and improvements have been developed over time.
 The choice of hyperparameters, learning rate, discount factor, and exploration strategy can significantly impact the algorithm's performance and convergence.

-import numpy as np
+numpy as

 # Initialize Q-table with zeros